Updated Wed July 21, 2021

 There are limited showings available on the Eureka Room website, but often a special showing can be set up.
-You’ll need at least four people in your group, preferably 6.
-If not, you’ll be combined with other smaller groups, but that just adds to this very memorable experience.
+You’ll need at least four people in your group, preferably six.
+Bring your most energetic and weirdo friends and they’ll have an awesome time.

 Originating in Austin and then moving down I-35 to San Antonio, this Immersive Experience features many Austin artists and is located in a 20,000 square foot space within walking distance of the Riverwalk.
 Also features a full bar and lounge.